OneDrive

 4. From here, you can select and deselect the folders want to sync or stop syncing.

-• Drag and drop a file from your computer into the files interface.
+• Drag and drop a file from your computer into the Files interface.

 View ScreenshotDrag files onto the interface.